ElusAegis/ai-passport/README.md

 This command builds the `ai-passport` executable in the `target/release` directory.

-## Running the Demo
+### Running the Demo

 The demo consists of several commands divided into local and remote operations:

-### Local Operations
+#### Local Operations

 1. **create-passport**
 2. **attribute-content**
 3. **verify-attribution**

-### Remote Operations
+#### Remote Operations

 1. **anthropic-conversation**
+2. **verify-attribution**

 ---

-## Local Operations
+## Local Mode

-Local operations involve generating a passport for your model, attributing content to the model, and verifying the attribution.
+Local mode involves you running a model locally.
+This is a more secure approach, yet it comes with higher computation costs.
+It involves generating a passport for your local model, attributing content to the model, and verifying the attribution.
 These operations are performed locally on your machine.

 ![Local Operations](docs/decentralized_id_diagram.png)